jcarolinares/amazon_dash_button_time_to_meal_ifttt_hack/README.md

 You can use the Python scripts that Ted Benson uses in [his hack](https://medium.com/@edwardbenson/how-i-hacked-amazon-s-5-wifi-button-to-track-baby-data-794214b0bdd8#.2ovluz4wx).

-If this programs doesn't work for you, install in your smartphone an App like [Fing](https://play.google.com/store/apps/details?id=com.overlook.android.fing).
+If these programs doesn't work for you, install in your smartphone an App like [Fing](https://play.google.com/store/apps/details?id=com.overlook.android.fing).

 ## IFTTT Recipe Setup